 The License Renewal Inspections (LRI) verify, on a sampling basis:

-The applicant’s implementation of the scoping and screening methodology includes nonsafety-related structures, and components whose failure could prevent safety-related SSCs from accomplishing a safety function.
+The applicant’s implementation of the scoping and screening methodology includes non-safety-related structures, and components whose failure could prevent safety-related SSCs from accomplishing a safety function.

 Passive, long-lived SSCs within the scope of license renewal are subject to an aging management review (AMR) and have existing or planned aging management programs (AMPs) that conform with descriptions contained in the LRA.
 The AMPs can reasonably manage the effects of aging.